Options for Eye Allergy Treatment

 Contact Us Today

 While the first three types of treatments are available over the counter, the last two are prescription versions that you can get from your optometrist.
-Make an appointment at Eye Gallery in Plano or Prosper, TX today if you haven't had success with OTC medications or allergen avoidance.
+Make an appointment at Eye Gallery in Plano , TX today if you haven't had success with OTC medications or allergen avoidance.

 The doctor will be able to determine the best medicine to prescribe for your eye allergy treatment, and soon, you'll be able to enjoy the spring and fall without itching, watering, or redness in your eyes.